FedeClaudi/Term.jl/docs/src/basics/styled_text.md

 )
 ```

-With these style macros you can do some simply styling, but it gets clunky when you want to go beyond adding some color.
+With these style macros you can do some simple styling, but it gets clunky when you want to go beyond adding some color.
 Let's say you want you text to be blue, bold and underlined; do you really need to use three macros?

 Of course not, you can use the `@style` macro!